LeviDomingos/Gameon/README.md

 Once I've learnt JavaScript, I will add further functionality to the existing features on my website, such as:

 - The user will be able to register
-- The will login to the website and customise the page to his preference
+- The will login to the website and customise the page to their preferences
 - The user will save the game and continue from where left
 - The user will see a chart displaying all the best personal scores and others players too

-I would like to implement a feature called - challenge of the day, that allow playeres to get bonus point and keep them happy.
+I would like to implement a feature called - challenge of the day, that allows playeres to get bonus point and keep them happy.

 ## Balsamiq